Severe Thunderstorm Warning issued for Blaine, Custer, Garfield, Holt, Loup, Rock, Wheeler by NWS - News Break

 Severe Thunderstorm Warning issued for Blaine, Custer, Garfield, Holt, Loup, Rock, Wheeler by NWS

-Effective: 2021-06-24 00:13:00 CDT Expires: 2021-06-24 00:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Continuous cloud to ground lightning is occurring with these storms.
+Effective: 2021-06-23 23:40:00 CDT Expires: 2021-06-24 00:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Large hail and damaging winds and continuous cloud to ground lightning is occurring with these storms.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Blaine; Custer; Garfield; Holt; Loup; Rock; Wheeler A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1230 AM CDT FOR SOUTHEASTERN ROCK...LOUP...GARFIELD...HOLT...NORTHEASTERN CUSTER...SOUTHEASTERN BLAINE AND WHEELER COUNTIES At 1212 AM CDT, severe thunderstorms were located along a line extending from 8 miles southeast of Atkinson to 10 miles south of Amelia to near Sargent, moving east at 45 mph.
+Target Area: Blaine; Custer; Garfield; Holt; Loup; Rock; Wheeler The National Weather Service in North Platte has issued a * Severe Thunderstorm Warning for Southeastern Rock County in north central Nebraska Loup County in north central Nebraska Garfield County in north central Nebraska Holt County in north central Nebraska Northeastern Custer County in central Nebraska Eastern Blaine County in north central Nebraska Wheeler County in north central Nebraska * Until 1230 AM CDT. * At 1139 PM CDT, severe thunderstorms were located along a line extending from 6 miles south of Newport to 8 miles east of Rose to 8 miles north of Anselmo, moving east at 45 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
-SOURCE...Public.
+SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include O`neill, Burwell, Taylor, O`Neill, Atkinson, Stuart, Sargent, Ewing, Chambers, Bartlett, Ericson, Amelia, Calamus Reservoir State Recreation Area, Inman, Milburn, Emmet.
-This includes the following highways Highway 183 between mile markers 115 and 153.
-Highway 20 between mile markers 280 and 328.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include O`neill, Burwell, Taylor, Brewster, O`Neill, Atkinson, Stuart, Sargent, Ewing, Chambers, Page, Bartlett, Newport, Ericson, Rose, Amelia, Calamus Reservoir State Recreation Area, Inman, Milburn and Emmet.
+This includes the following highways Highway 183 between mile markers 115 and 168.
+Highway 20 between mile markers 261 and 328.
 Highway 281 between mile markers 132 and 196.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov